jonathanlewell/modernthaifood/site/content/thai-recipes/snack-on-thai-pan-fried-fish-cakes.md

----
++++
-title: "Snack on Thai Pan Fried Fish Cakes"
-description: "Steps to make batches of pan-fried fish cakes, along with how to create the curry paste."
+title= "Snack on Thai Pan Fried Fish Cakes" description= "Steps to make batches of pan-fried fish cakes, along with how to create the curry paste." date= 2018-03-21T12:54:53Z draft= false
-date: 2018-03-21T12:54:53Z
-draft: false
----
++++

 ## “Thawt man plaa”